 With that, the teacher helped set the course of his life; for those words would reverberate in him when he later taught the junior Bible class at a local Baptist church.
 Clarke noticed that although many bible stories “unfolded in Africa… I saw no African people in the printed and illustrated Sunday school lessons,” he wrote in 1985.
 “I began to suspect at this early age that someone had distorted the image of my people.
 My long search for the true history of African people the world over began.”

 That search took him to libraries, museums, attics, archives and collections in Asia, the Caribbean, Europe, Latin America and Africa.

-What he found was that the history of black people is worldwide; that “the first light of human consciousness and the world’s first civilizations were in Africa”; that the so called Dark Ages were dark only for Europe and that some African nations at the time were larger than any in Europe; that as Africa sends its children to Europe to study because that is where the best universities are, early Greece once sent its children to Africa to study because that was where the best universities were; and that slavery, although devastating was neither the beginning nor the end of Black people’s impact on the world.
+What he found was that the history of black people is worldwide; that “the first light of human consciousness and the world’s first civilizations were in Africa”; that the so called Dark Ages were dark only for Europe and that some African nations at the time were larger than any in Europe; that as Africa now sends its children to Europe to study because that is where the best universities are, early Greece once sent some of its children to Africa to study because that was where the best universities were.
+The European slavery system, although devastating to Africa and Africans, was neither the beginning nor the end of Black people’s impact on the world.

 “I love the brother” said Los Angeles resident Margaret Logan, a physical therapist who attended Clarke’s book signing party.
 “He has all this knowledge to give that we need desperately.
 He makes you think about the greatness of African people.”

 While he was teaching at Hunter College in New York and at Cornell University in the 1980’s, Clarke’s lesson plans became well known for their thoroughness.
 They are so filled with references and details that the Schomburg Library in Harlem asked for copies.
 Clarke plans to provide them, he said, “so that 50 years from now, when people have a hard time locating my grave, they won’t have a hard time locating my lessons.”